hyiltiz/vim-plugins-profile/README.md

 ### Dependency

 You will need to install several tools before you can run this.
-Chanes are that you already have them.
+Chances are that you already have them.
 Here are the list of dependencies:

  - R